top of page

 I tell Michael I have my sights set on a grilled fish platter in a chiringuito on the beach, where I can swim in the sea after lunch.
 "No problem," he winks.
 I have the perfect place.
 It is Cala Gracio, a couple of kilometres from Sant Antoni town, and it has a reasonable chiringuito right on the beach, which is perfect.

 We head there, and it is perfect.
-First, we parked and walked down to the tiny sister bay of Cala Gracioneta, which is very busy because of the extremely popular trendy restaurant El Chiringuito.
+First, we parked and walked down to the tiny sister bay of Cala Gracioneta, which is very busy because of the extremely popular trendy Restaurant El Chiringuito.
 This is a good, safe bay for young children.

 We walk along the sea cliffs beach, clambering down stone steps and rocks until we arrive at the perfect Ibicencan chiringuito, Restaurant Sa Bresca.